Introduction

 Social protection systems do not operate uniformly across the life cycle.
 Benefits tied to formal employment and stable income tend to protect linear trajectories, while interrupted or informal trajectories remain partially uncovered and more exposed to sudden shortfalls.
 For women, this asymmetry increases the likelihood of turning to credit during critical moments and of remaining in debt longer.

-The literature on social policy shows that coverage gaps increase the probability of short-term borrowing to meet essential expenses (OECD, 2021).
+The literature on social policy shows that coverage gaps increase the probability of short-term borrowing to meet essential expenses (OECD, 2023).
 When credit substitutes for social protection, risk does not disappear; it changes form.
 It becomes interest, repayment schedules, and future obligations that restrict the capacity to accumulate wealth.
-This logic is developed further in The Poverty-Making Machine: How Debt and Policy Keep Women Trapped in Credit Cycles.

 Another central aspect is the normalization of credit as part of everyday financial life.
 In environments where borrowing is widely accessible, debt comes to be perceived as a legitimate solution for managing structural instability and recurring gaps.
 This perception changes how risks are evaluated and internalized, especially when credit is marketed as convenience rather than as exposure.